microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Connecting to multiple containers at once

 Currently you can only connect to one container per VS Code window.
-However, you can spin up multiple VS Code windows [attach to them](#attaching-to-running-containers).
+However, you can spin up multiple VS Code windows to [attach to them](#attaching-to-running-containers).

-If you'd prefer to use `devcontainer.json` instead and are using Docker Compose, you can setup separate  `.devcontainer` folders for each service in your source tree that point to a common `docker-compose.yml`.
+If you'd prefer to use `devcontainer.json` instead and are using Docker Compose, you can setup separate  `devcontainer.json` files for each service in your source tree that point to a common `docker-compose.yml`.

 To see how this works, consider this extremely simplified source tree: